-The Nobel school will endeavour to ensure that parents understand the responsibilities placed on the school staff for safeguarding children.
+The school will endeavour to ensure that parents understand the responsibilities placed on the school staff for safeguarding children.

-Where reasonably possible Nobel school will hold more than one emergency contact number for each student.
+Where reasonably possible schools and colleges should hold more than one emergency contact number for each pupil and student.
 KCSiE (DfE 2021) pg.
 26.